Teaching Commons > Teaching Guides > Scholarship of Teaching and Learning

 “The rigorous investigation of student learning, with the purpose of developing novel teaching methodologies and practices that can lead to the measurable enhancement of student learning.
 The results of the investigation are made public through quality scholarly outlets and widely-accepted conferences and general or discipline-specific journals.”

 This definition makes clear that SoTL is ultimately about improving student learning.
 Investigating what and how students learn can help faculty develop innovative teaching practices that lead students to significant learning gains.
-SoTL’s focus on improving student learning aligns with DePaul’s Vision 2018, which testifies to the university’s commitment to enhancing academic quality and supporting educational innovation.
+SoTL’s focus on improving student outcomes aligns with DePaul’s Vision 2024, which testifies to the university’s commitment to enhancing academic quality and supporting educational innovation.

 Furthermore, in January 2014 the University Faculty Council passed a resolution that strongly endorses the inclusion of SoTL in faculty merit reviews and promotion and tenure evaluations.